coverlet-coverage/coverlet/Documentation/Examples/MSBuild/DeterministicBuild/HowTo.md

-﻿**Run from solution root sln**

-To run test we need to generates packages to reference in on test project.
+﻿To run test we need to generates packages to reference in on test project.
 Run from repo root
 ```
 C:\git\coverlet